FC Viktoria Köln

-FC Viktoria Köln is a German association football club from the city of Cologne in North Rhine-Westphalia, that competes in the 3.
-Liga.
+FC Viktoria Köln 1904 e.
+V., commonly known as Viktoria Köln ([vɪkˈtoːʁi̯a kœln]) or Viktoria Cologne in English, is a German professional football club based on the right bank of the river Rhine in the Höhenberg district of Cologne, North Rhine-Westphalia.
+The club competes in the 3.
+Liga, the third tier of German football.

+From 1978 to 1981 Viktoria Köln played in the 2.
+Bundesliga.
+During this period, the club achieved its best result in the 1979–80 season, finishing 4th.

 History

-Founded in 1904 as FC Germania Kalk it is one of the oldest football clubs in the city.
-In 1909 Germania merged with FC Kalk to form SV Kalk 04 and in 1911 this club was, in turn, united with Mülheimer FC to create VfR Mülheim-Kalk 04.
-The club was renamed VfR Köln 04 in 1918 and, in 1926, won its first Western German football championship and entry to national championship play.
+With the oldest parent club of the "Viktoria", the FC Germania Kalk, founded on the 1st of July 1904 it is one of the oldest football clubs in the city.
+In 1909 Germania merged with FC Kalk, which was founded in 1905, to form the SV Kalk 04 and in 1911 this club was, in turn, united with Mülheimer FC to create VfR Mülheim-Kalk 04.
+The club was renamed VfR Köln 04 rrh. in 1918 after the previously independent towns of Kalk and Mülheim were incorporated into Cologne.
+In 1926 the VfR won its first Western German football championship and entry to the 1926 German football championship.

 After the re-organization of German football in 1933 under the Third Reich into sixteen top flight divisions, VfR played in the Gauliga Mittelrhein taking titles there in 1935 and 1937 but then performed poorly at the national level.
 In 1941 The Gauliga Mittelrhein was split into the Gauliga Moselland and Gauliga Köln-Aachen, with VfR playing in the latter division.
 Two years later the club joined Mülheimer SV to play as the combined wartime side (Kriegsspielgemeinschaft) KSG VfR 04 Köln/Mülheimer SV 06.
 Mülheim had also played in the Gauliga Mittelrhein since 1933 claiming titles of its own in 1934 and 1940, and had similarly poor results at the national level.
 Play in the Gauliga Köln-Aachen was suspended in the 1944–45 season as Allied armies advanced into Germany at the end of World War II.

 After the war VfR Köln resumed playing first division football in the Oberliga West, but lasted only a single season before being relegated.
-In 1949 the team merged with its wartime partner Mülheimer SV to become SC Rapid Köln 04 and played in the 2.
-Oberliga West (II) until falling to third tier football after 1952.
+In 1949 the team merged with its wartime partner Mülheimer SV to become SC Rapid Köln and played in the 2.
+Oberliga West (II) until falling to third-tier football after 1952.
 Rapid joined local rivals SC Preußen Dellbrück forming SC Viktoria 04 Köln in 1957.
 Of these sides, Preußen Dellbrück was most successful, advancing to the semi-finals of the national championships in 1950 before going out against Kickers Offenbach in a replay of their scoreless first match.